Fuller calculator: Comparison with other slide rules and contemporaneous calculators

 The calculator's unusual single-scale design makes its 500 in helical spiral equivalent to a scale twice this length on a traditional slide rule – 1000 in long.
 The scale can always be read to four significant figures and often to five.
 In 1900 William Stanley, whose firm manufactured and sold scientific instruments including the Fuller calculator, described the slide rule as "possibly the highest refinement in this class of rules".

 When it was introduced the Fuller calculator had a much greater precision than other slide rules although the Thacher instrument became available a couple of years later.
 This was made in the United States and was comparable in size and precision but radically different in design.
-However, these slide rules required some skill to operate accurately compared with mechanical calculators which manipulated exact numerical digits rather than using positioning and reading from a graduated scale.
+However, both of these types of slide rule required some skill to operate accurately compared with mechanical calculators which manipulated exact numerical digits rather than using positioning and reading from a graduated scale.
 Mechanical calculators could only add and subtract (which the Fuller did not do at all) although models such as the Arithmometer could perform all four functions of elementary arithmetic.
 No mechanical calculators could calculate transcendental functions, which slide rules could be designed to do, and they were bigger, heavier and much more expensive than any slide rule, including the Fuller.

 However, a revolutionary miniature mechanical calculator went on sale in the mid-twentieth century – while Curt Herzstark had been imprisoned in a Nazi concentration camp in World War II he had developed the design of the handheld Curta mechanical calculator.
 It was simple to use and, being digital, was completely accurate.
 Because of these advantages and despite its somewhat higher price its total sales were 150,000 – over ten times more than the Fuller.
 Its range of mathematical calculations was seen as being adequate.
 However, for scientific calculations the Fuller remained viable until 1973 when, along with the Curta, it was made obsolete by the Hewlett-Packard HP-35 handheld scientific electronic calculator.